 Eventually, as more merchants come on board, more features may become available.

-What’s the difference of GCash Partner Outlets from GCash Payments acceptance?
+What’s the difference between GCash Partner Outlets and GCash Payments acceptance?

-GCash Partner Outlets are mainly for existing stores providing GCash services to users.
-Usually, it is the sari-sari stores that become GCash Partner Outlets as they can potentially offer extra income.
+GCash Partner Outlets are for existing stores providing GCash services to users.
+Usually, it is the sari-sari stores that become GCash Partner Outlets.
 If you are a GCash Partner Outlet, you can also accept GCash QR Payments.

 How do I become a GCash Partner Outlet?